AK-Homberger/NMEA2000WifiGateway-with-ESP32/README.md

 - Checking voltage and temperature levels against predefined values and generating alarm via a piezo alarm buzzer
 - Acknowledgement of alarm with a button

-The code is based on the example in the NMEA2000 library.
+The code is based on the examples in the NMEA2000 library.
 In addition to the original examples it also supports Trip and Rudder information.
-As soon as I understanf GitHub better, I will send the additional code to Timo for the NMEA2000 library.
+As soon as I understand GitHub better, I will send the additional code to the NMEA2000 library for integration.

 For the ESP32 CAN bus, I used the "Waveshare SN65HVD230 Can Board" as transceiver.
 It works well with the ESP32.
 You have to define the correct GPIO ports in the header files for the NMEA2000 library (see documentation).
 For the AZDelivery ESP32 NODE MCU the pins are GPIO4 for CAN RX and GPIO2 for CAN TX.
 The ports may differ for other ESP32 derivates.